kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 AES is a fast block cipher and symmetric encryption standard.
 It encrypts data using a key.
 You should always salt, or stretch, a key.
 A simple string or password is not enough entropy.
 Instead you'll derive a key from a user-supplied password by applying random data, called a salt, and then hash it several times over.
 You'll use a salt so that if a person uses the same password elsewhere, the output will always be different.

-In the [previous article](https://kolinsturt.github.io/lessons/2013/04/01/sha_using_openssl) you leanred about hashing.
+In [another article](https://kolinsturt.github.io/lessons/2013/04/01/sha_using_openssl) you leanred about hashing.
 If that is new to you, check out that article first.

 ### Applying Password-Based Key Derivation